apache/incubator-kie-kogito-runtimes/grafana-api/README.md

 - For full customization it is possible to use the class `JGrafana`, that contains all the properties to fully customize a dashboard.

-- Kogito might generate json files to populate grafana.
-If you need these files on production enviromment, please remember to include ```kogito.quarkus.codegen.dumpFiles=true``` either on your application.properties or maven pom file
+- Kogito generates json files to populate grafana.
+If you do not need these files or you can not write these files on production environment, please remember to include ```kogito.quarkus.codegen.SkipDumpFiles=true``` either on your application.properties or maven pom file